-The mux is designed to automatically scan through each active channel.
+The mux is designed to scan through each active channel automatically.
 The mux remains on each channel for one clock cycle, then switches to the next active channel.
 The mux switching is synchronized to the ADC sampling so that the mux switching and channel settling time do not interfere with ADC sampling.

-As indicated in Table 9, Register Address 0C, Flex Mux Control, Channel A, is usually the first converted input.
-The one exceptions occurs when Channel AUX is the sole input (see Figure 26 for timing).
-Channel AUX is always forced to be the last converted input.
-Unselected codes put the respective channels (LNA, PGA, and Filter) in power-down mode unless Register Address 0C, Bit 6, is set to 1.
+As shown in Table 9, Address 0x0C (FLEX\MUX\CONTROL), Channel A is usually the first converted input; the only exception occurs when Channel AUX is the sole input (see Figure 26 for the timing).
+Channel AUX is always the last converted input.
+Unselected codes place the respective channels (LNA, PGA, and filter) in power-down mode unless Address 0x0C, Bit 6 is set to 1.
 Figure 26 shows the timing of the clock input and data/DSYNC outputs.